 - aFRR contract (signature of the GFA).

 - Per delivery point, submission of a:

 - Grid user declaration;

-- FSP/DSO contract if delivery points are connected to DSO grid.
-The participation of a DSO connected delivery point to the aFRR service is preconditioned by a positive outcome of the NFS study.
-The modalities of this NFS study as well as this condition for eligibility for participation of DSO connected delivery points will be described in the FSP-DSO contract;

-- CDSO declaration, if applicable;
+- FSP/DSO contract if delivery points are connected to DSO grid;

-- CDSO Collaboration Agreement, if applicable.
+- CDSO declaration, if applicable.

 In case of an explicit opt-out agreement, as explained under Section 2.2, the BSP needs to provide proof to Elia of an existing mutual agreement between BSP, Supplier, BRPsource and BRPbsp to discard a market situation with ToE.